-Gordon Ramsay’s beef Wellington recipe is made with beef fillet, mushrooms and readymade pastry.
-This mouth-watering beef Wellington takes just 20 minutes to prepare.
+Gordon Ramsay’s beef Wellington recipe is made with prime beef fillet, mushrooms and readymade pastry for a classic rich flavoursome dish.
+This mouth-watering beef Wellington is so convenient to make as it only takes just 20 minutes to prepare, so you don’t even have to work too hard on it.
 Gordon Ramsay says: ‘This is an impressive dish and one that’s easier than it looks.
 This beef Wellington makes a great alternative to a Sunday roast, or try it out for a romantic meal.’
 The whole family are going to love tucking into this pastry parcel filled with tender beef, mushrooms and mustard.
 It looks so impressive, but it’s simple when you follow Gordon Ramsay’s recipe as it works every time.
-It takes just 20 mins to prepare, making a straightfoward recipe using just simple ingredients – you’ll need prime beef fillet and readymade pastry, and it will come together very quickly.
+It takes just 20 mins to prepare, making a straightforward recipe using just simple ingredients – you’ll need prime beef fillet and readymade pastry, and it will come together very quickly.
+And the addition of yummy parma ham adds a hint of saltiness, while creating a layer between the beef and pastry to stop the meat juices turning the crisp pastry soggy.
 Try this beef Wellington for a special occasion, an alternative Christmas roast or New Year’s Eve dinner.
 This is one of our most popular recipes, so you know it’s a real favourite!

 - 400g flat cap mushrooms, roughly chopped